 More to Porto

-It goes without saying that there are a lot more things to do in Porto than simply the things above!
-But, sometimes the beauty of visiting a place, is to discover them yourself.
+It goes without saying that you'll discover a lot more when exploring Porto than simply the things above!
+Sometimes the beauty of visiting a place, is to discover them yourself.

 Have you visited Porto, and if so, what did you think?
 I would love to hear from you, so please leave a comment below.